-That which emerges from this collaborative is known only to God, but my best guess is that the combined energies and creative juices which have been joined in SF CARE, along with good staffing and organization, will allow for compassion, advocacy, resilience, and education to be advanced among the poor with great power and dramatic consequence.
-I look forward to the days ahead, watching, and participating in what God continues to do in our midst.
+That which has emerged from this collaborative is only known to God, but but our best guess is that the combined energies and creative juices that have been joined in SF CARES, along with good staffing and organization, will allow for compassion, advocacy, resilience and educational services to be advanced among the poor with great power and dramatic consequence.
+We look forward to the days ahead, watching and participating in what God continues to create in our midst.